ndpvh/denoiser/README.md

 ## Overview

-Package containing functions for adding noise to and filtering out noise from positional data, that is data that contains measurements of x- and y-coordinates.
+This package contains functions for adding noise to and filtering out noise from positional data, that is data that contains measurements of x- and y-coordinates.
 This package implements code that allows for the addition of realistic noise to simulated data and for the user to employ a realistic filtering pipeline to simulated and empirical data, therefore allowing for realistic recovery studies for pedestrian modelers.
 Answers this specific need for the [Minds for Mobile Agents](https://www.ampl-psych.com/projects/minds-for-mobile-agents/) pedestrian model implemented in the [predped package](https://github.com/ndpvh/predped), but can be more broadly applied.

 The implementation of this package and the defaults provided to the arguments of its functions is heavily based on results of a study conducted by Dr. Niels Vanhasbroeck and Prof. Dr. Andrew Heathcote, the repository of which you can find [here](https://github.com/ndpvh/calibration-movement-data).